janraasch/tab-ahead/README.md

 Contributing
 --------------
-Pull requests and issues are very welcome.
+Pull requests and constructive issues are very welcome.

 ### Available Grunt Commands
 * `grunt test` for linting and running tests.